 Introduction to Southend & District Table Tennis League

-The Southend & District Table Tennis League (SDTTL) was launched in 1927 and is affiliated to the Essex Table Tennis Association (ECTTA) and the English Table Tennis Association (ETTA).
-Our aim is to provide friendly competition where the main ingredient is good sportsmanship.
+The Southend & District Table Tennis League (SDTTL) was founded in 1927.
+We are affiliated to the Essex County Table Tennis Association (ECTTA) and Table Tennis England (TTE).

 SDTTL DISCIPLINARY CODE AND PROCEDURES: